yuxuanxc/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add an itinerary.
+2. User provides the fields of the itinerary to be added.
-2. TrackPad adds the itinerary.
+3. TrackPad adds the itinerary.

     Use case ends.